Siddharth Balachandran: Career

-Balachandran began his professional career in 1999 as a strategic accounts manager at Dun & Bradstreet Information Services Pvt Ltd in Chennai.
+Balachandran began his career in 1999 as a strategic accounts manager at Dun & Bradstreet Information Services in Chennai, where he handled banks and financial institutions across South India.
 He relocated to the United Arab Emirates in 2002 and joined Builders Merchants, a Dubai-based construction-materials firm, contributing to the company's quality certification and expansion to Abu Dhabi.

 In 2004 he founded Bumga FZCO in the Jebel Ali Free Zone; the business was later restructured as Buimerc Corporation FZE, continuing to operate from the same location.
-In 2007 he incorporated Buimerc Corporation Ltd, initially in the British Virgin Islands and subsequently in the DIFC, where he serves as executive chairman and CEO.
-The group operates as an investment holding company with subsidiaries in the UAE and India and holds equity positions in publicly listed companies.
+In 2007 he incorporated Buimerc Corporation Ltd, initially in the British Virgin Islands and subsequently in the DIFC, where he serves as executive chairman and CEO. e company is an investment holding entity with subsidiaries in the UAE and India that holds equity positions in publicly listed companies in both countries.
+Its portfolio interests also extend to Europe and the United States.

 In India, he chairs Buimerc Core Investments, which oversees the group's domestic operations.
 He is also a director at SB Global Educational Resources, an education services company based in Kerala.
-As of August 2024, Balachandran held an equity stake in the National Stock Exchange of India of about 0.35 per cent.
-As of 1 June 2025, he held about 3.01 per cent of the Bombay Stock Exchange.

 In 2006, Balachandran became vice-chairman of India Club, a Dubai-based organization established in 1964 to support the Indian expatriate community.
-He later served as the club’s chairman.
+He later served as the club's chairman.
 The club offers recreational, cultural, and business facilities to its members.

+Stock exchange investments

+Balachandran initially acquired equity positions in the Bombay Stock Exchange (BSE) in 2009.
+He later acquired shares in the National Stock Exchange of India (NSE) during the 2014-15 period.

+According to data from the National Stock Exchange's draft red herring prospectus, Balachandran held 9.315 million NSE shares, representing approximately 0.38 per cent of the exchange's total equity capital, making him the fourth-largest individual shareholder.
+As of June 2025, his BSE equity holding stood at approximately 8.208 million shares, representing a 3.01 per cent stake.
+In 2026, he additionally acquired 5.13 million shares in Emirates NBD.